-This User Guide provides instructions for setting up your X6v, connecting the X6v to wired and wireless computers on a network, securing your network, setting up Voice over the Internet telephone service, and configuring the X6v for gaming.
+This User Guide provides instructions for setting up your X6, connecting the X6 to wired and wireless computers on a network, and securing your network.
+There are also instructions for setting up the X6 for gaming.

 For most customers, Chapter 1 covers what you need to get connected to the Internet.
 Chapter 2 applies if you want to set up a network.
-Chapter 3 provides security information, Chapter 4 covers VoIP setup, and Chapter 5 provides what you need for gaming.
+Chapter 3 provides security information, and Chapter 4 provides what you need for gaming.

-Chapter 6, Advanced Setup is primarily for System Administrators.
-This chapter explains how to use features such as adding extra security to the X6v with firewall filtering, configuring VoIP features such as Call Waiting and Caller ID, backing up and restoring the X6v configuration, updating the firmware, and creating a fixed IP address.
+Chapter 5 Advanced Setup is primarily for System Administrators.
+This chapter explains how to use advanced features of the X6 such as adding extra security with firewall filtering, backing up and restoring the X6 configuration, updating the X6 firmware, and creating a fixed IP address.

-You can find the latest information about the X6v at the Zoom Web site:
+You can find new and updated information about the X6 at the Zoom Web site:

-www.zoom.com/techsupport/DSL/????x6v.shtml
+www.zoom.com/techsupport/adsl/adsl\x6.shtml